mralbu/mralbu.github.io/content/project/coronavirusbrazil/index.md

 image:
   caption: Coronavirus Epidemic Monitoring Shiny App
   focal_point: Smart
-summary: The coronavirusbrazil package provides a tidy format dataset of the COVID-19 epidemic for Brazil and a [shiny app](https://mralbu.shinyapps.io/covid19viz/) for monitoring the epidemic.
+summary: The coronavirusbrazil package provides a tidy format dataset of the COVID-19 epidemic for Brazil and a [shiny app](https://mralbu.shinyapps.io/covid19viz/) for monitoring the epidemic
 tags:
 - Shiny
 title: coronavirus brazil